redouterjs/react-router-template/README.md

 });
 ```

-The resulting `render()` function takes **2** arguments, rather than one.
+The resulting `render()` is a promise-returning function that takes up to 2 arguments, rather than just one.
 Instead of a path (or an object containing `originalUrl`):

-* the first argument should be a `history` object (or object containing a `history` property).
+* the first argument can be a `history` object (or object containing a `history` property).
-* the second argument should be the DOM element to mount the React component to.
+* the second argument, if present, should be the DOM element to mount the React component to.

-This, again, reflects the nature of client-side rendering - the path is usually determined from the browser context rather than being supplied, and the second argument matches React's own `render` signature.

 ```
 // some client JS entry point